 The two live, synchronous sessions will occur on Wednesday, August 5th, at 10 am and Friday, August 7th, at 10 am.

 This workshop is intended for instructors who have a specific course(s) assigned to them.
-It will requires instructors to have, at minimum, a course description and ideally, a course syllabus.
+It will requires instructors to have, at minimum, a course description and ideally, a course outline.
 Before the commencement of ReCoDE instructors will be asked to identify the knowledge and skills developed in their course that are absolutely key – the “must have” rather than the “nice to have.”
 For a more detailed description of daily activities, please see below.